aarnogiannakis/Workforce_Scheduling/README.md

 ### Part A: Minimum Cost Staff-to-Shift Allocation

-In Part A, you are required to formulate an integer linear programming (ILP) model to find the optimal staff-to-shift allocation plan that minimizes the total cost.
+Formulate an integer linear programming (ILP) model to find the optimal staff-to-shift allocation plan that minimizes the total cost.
 The model should clearly define the decision variables, objective function, and constraints.

 ### Part B: Minimizing Overcoverage

-In Part B, you will refine the model developed in Part A. The initial model only ensures that the demand is met but does not address the issue of "over-coverage," where more operators are scheduled than needed in a given hour.
+The initial model only ensures that the demand is met but does not address the issue of "over-coverage," where more operators are scheduled than needed in a given hour.
 In this part, you will revise the formulation to minimize the maximum overcoverage in any hour `t`, while ensuring that the optimal objective value from Part A does not worsen.
 This involves introducing new decision variables, parameters, and constraints to handle overcoverage.